Would you ever consider taking part in a family sustainability challenge?

 - Foldable tote bag

-On paper, the most challenging of the three was definitely going ‘plastic free’ for seven days; so — never one to shy away from a good challenge — I decided to try see if it was possible.
+On paper, I think the most challenging of the three is definitely going ‘plastic free’ for seven days; so — never one to shy away from a good challenge — I decided to try see if it was possible.

 Not So Fantastic Plastic